haileytapia/portfolio/domo/manage-subscriptions.md

 ## Cancel a subscription

-{:  .important }
+{: .warning }
->There is no way to restore a listing whose subscription has been canceled.
-Do not proceed unless you want to permanently remove a listing from your company's instance.
+> There's no way to restore a listing whose subscription has been canceled.
+Don't proceed unless you want to permanently remove a listing from your company's instance.

 1. Select **Appstore** from the navigation header.

 2. Use the [search bar](manage-subscriptions#subscribe-to-a-listing) on the **Search Apps** page to find the listing whose subscription you want to cancel.

 3. On the listing's Details page, select **Manage** \> **Cancel Subscription**.

     ![Manage > Cancel Subscription](https://domo-support.domo.com/servlet/rtaImage?eid=ka05w00000128Er&feoid=00N5w00000Ri7BU&refid=0EM5w000006ublN)